 This is your brain on fatigue

-When it comes to fatigue after extreme exercise such as endurance races, Guillaume Millet, a professor in the HPL, has found that our brains get tired, and that women’s muscles may resist fatigue better than men’s.
+When it comes to fatigue after extreme exercise such as endurance races, Dr. Guillaume Millet, PhD, a professor in the HPL, has found that our brains get tired, and that women’s muscles may resist fatigue better than men’s.

 As part of his work researching the causes of fatigue, Millet has studied ultramarathons, races that are longer than the usual 42 km marathon, and found that women experience a lower level of fatigue in the calves and quadriceps, which may help explain why females appear to close the gap on male runners, potentially outperforming them in extreme duration running races.